xavibenjamin/theboldreport.net/_posts/2013-10-23-our-first-month.md

 5. [Using Portly for Local Development](http://theboldreport.net/2013/10/using-portly-for-local-development/)

 ## Giveaway
 As a token of my appreciation, I wanted to give away two ["The Standard" Tonx Coffee Subscriptions](https://tonx.org/).
 I'll personally pay for your first month, which includes two shipments of great-tasting coffee.
+My pal Jory Raphael is also kindly giving away two of his amazing [Symbolicons icon bundles](http://symbolicons.com/)!
 The winners will be choosen at random on Friday at 1pm Central.
 Here's what you have to do to win:

 1. Follow [*The Bold Report* on Twitter](https://twitter.com/theboldreport).
 2. Mention @theboldreport, and tell me what you like about the site, and what I could possibly do better.